urilivshits/pageinference/.user/queries.md

 (anonymous) @ background.js:211Understand this errorAI"

 "follow the @rules.mdc and notice there are two context.md files. its a mistake, the only context.md file that should be in the project is the one located at /.user folder.
 Please combine them."

+"follow the @rules.mdc and:
+1. currently there are a few presets for system message based on website type:
+- lets make each of them more permissive, meaning it shouldn't say something like "sorry but the content provided does not have it so i cant answer that".
+Allow reasonable assumptions if page content does not have the data required for the user question asnwer.
+Make sure it clearly states what's based on content and whats based on assumptions if message contains both userQuery and scrappedContent
+2. make sure that the user query is joined before the scrapped page content (userQuery+scrappedContent)"

+"cool, but please make sure to follow @rules.mdc."